arielf/scripts/README.md

 A collection of random useful scripts - ariel faigon

-### jh
-    Connect to a bastion host with 2FA, starts openvpn if not running calls autovpn to establish the openvpn tunnel, prompts user only when/if needed.
-    Note: requires 'autovpn'

-### autovpn
-    Expect script to establish tunnel to bastion host
-    Note: requires 'expect'

 ### x
 ### xy (just a link to x, they are both the same program)
     Handy plotting command line utilities.